iiitobiasiii/OpinionFormation/README.md

-# OpinionFormation
-Project for earth dynamics lecture 2017/2018
+# OpinionFormation - Project for earth dynamics lecture 2017/2018 (Potsdam Institute of Climate Impact Research)

 Opinion Formation on Adaptive Voter Model (AVM) based on ”Nonequilibrium phase transition in the